 From Kevin P. Phillips, The Emerging Republican Majority, Ripon discusses the strategy Phillips presents in promoting the Republican Party.
 He relegates Yankees, Blacks and Jews to the Democratic Party and he concludes that the polarization of the parties should be sped up to “slow integration and the growth of Negro Power…” but ironically he believes this can only happen with the enfranchisement of the negro, which Ripon disapproves of below

 For one to say that there was never a Southern Strategy, as you can see from the above documents, are categorically untrue.
-They knew very well, who the strategy to be employed to gain power in the GOP while pushing Black people out of the party that did not fit their agenda.
+They knew very well the strategy to be employed to gain power in the GOP while pushing Black people out of the party that did not fit their agenda.

 Beginning in the 60s as well, we have an explosion of party switching within congress from Democrat to GOP.
 Between 1960-69 you have at least 23 congressmen and governors including Strom Thurmond and Ronald Reagan switching parties.
 Between 1970-79 there were 18 congressmen who switched parties from Democrat to Republican with the trend continuing throughout the 80s and 90s.
 In all, the number of members of Congress that switched from Republican to Democrat between 1960-1989 was 22, including Hilary Clinton.